Jeffrey R. Holland: Leadership at BYU and CES

 A significant achievement during Holland's presidency was the founding of the BYU Jerusalem Center.
 Also during his presidency, the BYU Center for International Studies was renamed the David M. Kennedy Center for International Studies and had its role at BYU re-emphasized.
 There had been a large amount of debate about BYU's dress code throughout the previous administration.
 Holland clarified his support for dress code rules.
-Regarding violations of the Honor Code, if a student requested their names be removed from the church records, Holland instituted a policy in which they would have to receive special permission from the board of trustees in order to remain enrolled in school.
+Holland also instituted a policy requiring that students seeking to remove their name from records of the LDS Church must receive special permission from the board of trustees in order to remain enrolled in school.

-During Holland's presidency, the weekly independent student newspaper, The 7th East Press was shut down due to writing about controversial topics.
+During Holland's presidency, the weekly independent student newspaper The 7th East Press was shut down due to writing about controversial topics.
 However, student editor, Dean Huffaker, believed that Holland had tried to prevent them from being banned because Holland was conscious of public relations and didn't want to cause controversy.
-The students stated that they believed the ban came from one of the LDS Church's general authorities.
+The students stated that they believed the ban came from one of the church's general authorities.

 Holland had the re-establishment of religious instruction as the "hub" of BYU's academics as one of his significant administrative goals.
 While he did not initiate any significant changes along these lines, his public communications regularly emphasized the importance of religious education.
 As BYU's president, Holland encouraged academic excellence in an atmosphere of faith.
 Holland emphasized that BYU could not do everything but would seek excellence in what it did choose to do.

-Holland served as the president of the American Association of Presidents of Independent Colleges and Universities (AAPICU) and as a member of the NCAA's presidents' committee.
+Holland served as the president of the American Association of Presidents of Independent Colleges and Universities and as a member of the NCAA's presidents' committee.
 He also received the "Torch of Liberty" award from the Anti-Defamation League.